prussell21/sparkify-user-churn/docs/index.md

 ```
 #### Data Exploration

-I decided to investigate the difference between page interactions such as 'Advertisements' and 'Thumb Ups' per song listened by each churned and non churned user groups.
+I decided to investigate the difference between page interactions such as 'Advertisements' and 'Thumb Ups' per song listened to by each churned and non churned user groups.

 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/page-breakdown-image.png?raw=true">

-In addition to the spotable difference in advertisements watched I decided to include 'Thumbs Down', and 'Add a friend' to potential features for modeling.
+In addition to the spotable difference in advertisements watched, I decided to include 'Thumbs Down', and 'Add a friend' to potential features for modeling.

 #### Page Activity for Churned Users